vadimgierko/linky-notes/README.md

   - tables,
   - bold, italicized & strikethrough text and more
 - see when the note was added & updated (the app does it automatically, so you don't have to worry about it)
-- add, update & delete tag/s for/to each note,
+- add, update & delete tag/s for/to each note
-- add~~, update & delete~~ note's source containing:
-  - the title of the source
-  - the source's author
-  - link
-  - page/s number/s
-  - place of publishing
-  - year of publishing
 - filter notes by one or more tags you've added to your notes
 - navigate beetween searching sessions
-- check lists of all the
-  - tags,
-  - ~~sources,~~
-  - ~~authors~~
-  stored in the app ordered alphabetically, so you can be up to date with all topics you were interested ~~and sources you've used~~
+- check lists of all tags stored in the app ordered alphabetically, so you can be up to date with all topics you were interested
 - switch to light or dark mode to make your work more comfortable
 - download/ install this app on your device (this app is a PWA) through the browser